August 12, 2024

 Technical Writer

-What is Vertical Pod Autoscaler (VPA)?
+What is Kubernetes Vertical Pod Autoscaler (VPA)?

 Kubernetes offers two primary scaling strategies: vertical and horizontal.
 Vertical scaling, often called "scaling up," involves increasing the resources allocated to individual pods.
 This means beefing up CPU, memory, or other resources for each pod to handle more load.
 On the other hand, horizontal scaling, or "scaling out," focuses on increasing the number of pod replicas.
 Instead of making each pod more powerful, we simply add more pods to distribute the workload.